VallDev/Computers/README.md

 # Computers
-Basic API for creating and consulting characteristics of several computers.
+Basic API for creating and consulting characteristics of some computers.
 Language used is Golang